 Spray a large baking sheet with cooking spray.

-Here’s a tip about the pan:
+Here’s a tip about the pan…

-You need to use a pan with a rim on it because we’re going to stir it every fifteen minutes and you don’t want to drop a ton of popcorn into the bottom of your oven (which I always do anyway).
+You need to use a pan with a rim on it because we’re going to stir it every 15 minutes and you don’t want to drop a ton of popcorn into the bottom of your oven (which I always do anyway).

 This will make it foam up a bit, just stir it a little.

 If you don’t have butter flavoring just use more vanilla in its place.

 Pour 1/2 of your popcorn into a dishpan or very large bowl.

-After an hour take it out and let it cool.
+After an hour, take it out and let it cool.
 It will look all golden and pretty like this.

 Now you have a great snack or an impressive gift!

-- 1 Cup honey
+- 1 cup honey

-- 1 Cup butter two sticks
+- 1 cup unsalted butter two sticks

-- 1 Cup packed brown sugar
+- 1 cup packed brown sugar

 - 1 teaspoon salt